 The container with the black and white clay pot (below) is the table centerpiece.
 You can see the twigs in the center of the arrangement.

-Hope you will make a few of these.
 They are fun to make and will last through January.
 Makes wonderful gifts for friends and family.